vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 - CSS
 - Houdini
 ---
-CSS Paint API is the first part of Houdini project that is available in the stable version of the browser.
+CSS Paint API is the first part of the Houdini project that is available in the stable version of the browser.
 It Google Chrome team added it to Chrome 65 on March 6th.
 That is why it is an excellent time to try it out and start experimenting.
 I want you to get started and start own experimenting with it.

 ## What is Houdini?
-Before we start the exploration of CSS Paint API, let me made a short intro to Houdini project.
+Before we start the exploration of CSS Paint API, let me made a short intro to the Houdini project.
 I will not get into too many details but will provide you with links to resources to learn more if you want.

 So Houdini is the set of APIs that allows you to interact with CSS engine internals.
 Unfortunately, until this time we are limited to works with some part of CSSOM (CSS Object Model) via JavaScript.
 So we can try polyfill CSS with JS but after browser renders stage.
 And after changes browser needs to perform rendering of the screen again.
 But with Houdini, we can extend styles in the same way we do with JS.

-Houdini APIs are here to work with CSS parser, CSSOM, cascade, layout, paint and composite rendering stages.
+Houdini APIs are here to work with CSS parser, CSSOM, cascade, layout, paint, and composite rendering stages.
 There are two main groups of the API: CSS properties & values and worklets.
 And worklets cover renders states access: layout, paint, and composite.
 While properties and values focused on parser extension, work with CSSOM and cascade.
 You can check browsers implementation status for each API [here](https://ishoudinireadyyet.com/) and more information about it [here](https://developers.google.com/web/updates/2016/05/houdini).

 ## CSS Paint Worklet
 CSS Paint API is the kind of worklets and how you could understand the name it works with paint rendering process.
 What does it do?
 It allows you to create custom CSS function to draw an image as background with JavaScript.
 And then use this function for any CSS property that expects image.
 For example you can use it for `background-image`, `border-image` or `list-style-image`.
 But more exciting that it also could be used for custom CSS property, we will come back to them later.